 VI. regional or remote disadvantage,

 c.
-The successful applicant will be awarded the Scholarship on the nomination of the Chair of the Department of History or their nominated delegate(s).
+The successful applicant will be awarded the Scholarship on the nomination of the Chair of History or their nominated delegate(s).

 b.
 The Scholarship value will be paid as a lump sum payment upon receipt of the Scholarship Acceptance form.

 c.
 Deferral and suspension of the Scholarship is not permitted without the prior permission of the Head of School.

 d.
 The Scholarship cannot be transferred to another area of research.